K275CH: History

 K275CH signed on at 102.5 FM in 1998, and repeated contemporary Christian programming from the K-Love network.
 It would later shift to 102.7 FM in 2001.
 In 2014, Alpha Media began programming the translator and flipped it to a simulcast of KXTG; the following year, the translator would shift frequencies again to 102.9 FM.

 The "WE" intellectual property began on August 1, 2016, at 5 p.m., when Alpha Media began operating KWLZ-FM (96.3 FM) under a local marketing agreement with 3 Horizons, and flipped the station's format to Rhythmic CHR, branded as "WE 96-3".
 The station changed its call sign to KWEE on August 12, 2016.

 On June 4, 2019, 3 Horizons LLC sold KWEE to WAY-FM Network, whose Christian AC programming was also heard on K283BL via iHeartMedia's KFBW-HD2.
 The sale also ended its LMA with Alpha Media, as WAY-FM moved the Christian AC format to KWEE on October 3, 2019.

 On September 16, 2019, Alpha began transitioning KWEE's format to 102.9, replacing the KXTG simulcast, relaunching as "WE 102.9."
 The transition was completed on October 3.

 Effective April 25, 2022, Alpha Media acquired the license for K275CH from Educational Media Foundation in exchange for KHHL.
 Alpha Media merged with Connoisseur Media on September 4, 2025.

+At approximately 10:51 p.m. on February 1, 2026, after playing "Nokia" by Drake, K275CH and KINK-HD2 both began stunting with a loop of "I Got You Babe" by Sonny & Cher (a nod to the following day being Groundhog Day, more specifically its famous use in the film of the same name), promoting that changes would be "coming soon".
+The following day, the stunt shifted to a loop of the Star Wars theme as orchestrated by John Williams and the London Symphony Orchestra; with this, the station's social media would join in on the stunt, claiming the stunt was counting down to a "re-establishing connection to the 102.9 coordinate” to take place February 5 at Midnight; the use of extraterrestrial-focused references was itself a reference to reports the station would flip to rock music in some form, reviving the KUFO brand that had been used on what is now KXL-FM until 2011.
+This would indeed be the case, as the station would indeed flip to active rock as "102.9 KUFO" on February 4 at 1 a.m., 23 hours ahead of the reported date; befitting the "UFO" theme, the first song under the relaunched brand was "Intergalactic" by The Beastie Boys.